qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 require any public header change and thus preserves the QUIC invariants
 {{I-D.ietf-quic-invariants}}.

-When an uniflow is in use, each endhost associates it with a network path.
-In practice, this consists in a particular 4-tuple over which packets are sent (resp. received) on a sending (resp. receiving) uniflow.
+When a uniflow is in use, each endhost associates it with a network path.
+In practice, this consists in a particular 4-tuple over which packets are sent (or received) on a sending (or receiving) uniflow.
 Each endhost has a specific vision of the 4-tuple, which might differ between endhosts.
-For instance, a client might send data from a private IP address behind a NAT and the server will receive packets coming from the NAT's public IP address.
+For instance, a client located behind a NAT sends data from a private IP address and the server will receive packets coming from the NAT's public IP address.
 Notice that while uniflows may share a common network path, this is not mandatory.

 Each uniflow is an independent flow of packets over a given network path.
-Uniflows can experience very different network conditions (latency, bandwidth,...).
+Uniflows can experience very different network conditions (latency, bandwidth, ...).
 To handle this, each uniflow has its own packet sequence number space.

-In addition to the UCIDs, 4-tuple and packet number space, some additional information is kept for each uniflow.
+In addition to the UCIDs, 4-tuple and packet number space, some additional information is maintained for each uniflow.
 The Uniflow ID identifies the uniflow at the frame level and ensures uniqueness of the nonce (see
 {{nonce-considerations}} for details) while limiting the number of concurrently used uniflows.